richardtallent/vue-simple-calendar/README.md

 - `monthNameFormat` - The format to use for the month names.
 Possible values are `numeric`, `2-digit`, `narrow`, `short`, or `long`, and the default is `long`.
 - `weekdayNameFormat` - The format to use for the names of the days of the week.
 Possible values are `narrow`, `short`, or `long`, and the default is `short`.

-## Event Attributes
+## Calendar Event Properties
-Each event shown on the calendar can have the following attributes. `startDate` is required, and `title` and `id` are strongly recommended.
+Each event shown on the calendar can have the following properties. `startDate` is required, and `title` and `id` are strongly recommended.

 - `startDate` - The date the event starts on the calendar.
 Time of day is currently ignored.
 - `endDate` - The date the event ends on the calendar.
 Defaults to the same date as `startDate`.